PhysicsCodesLab/TensorLabXD.jl/docs/src/man/sectors.md

 The `getindex` definition just below the type definition provides the mechanism to get the concrete type as `Irrep[G]` for a given group `G`.
 Here, `IrrepTable` is the singleton type of which the constant `Irrep` is the only instance.
-The `Base.convert` definition allows to convert real numbers to the corresponding type of sector, and thus to omit the type information of the sector whenever this is clear from the context.
+The `Base.convert` definition allows to convert real numbers to the instance of corresponding sector, and thus to omit the type information of the sector whenever this is clear from the context.

 In the definition of `U1Irrep`, `HalfInt<:Number` is a Julia type defined in